jowr/librefprop.so/readme.md

 #Welcome to librefprop.so!
-These files allow you to access the Refprop fluid property database from Linux software.
-It anables you to create a shared library from the Fortran sources provided by NIST.
-This project provides an alternative to the refprop.dll that comes with the software.
+These files allow you to compile the Refprop fluid property database as a shared library for Linux systems.
+This anables you to use the Fortran sources developed by NIST providing an alternative to the refprop.dll.

-Please be aware that you might need a copy of the Poco C++ framework to compile the C++ test files yourself.
-You can find it at: http://pocoproject.org/.
-However, you do not need Poco to compile your own version of the refprop library.

 ## Installation Instructions
-For installing on a Linux machine, please follow the two simple step described below.
+For installation on a Linux machine, please follow the two simple steps described below.
 By default the library and the header file are placed in system directories.
-Please change the paths if you do not have write access to this part of your system.
+Please change the paths if you do not have write access to this part of your file system.

-0. Change the paths in the Makefile, if needed.
+1. Change the paths in the Makefile, if needed.
+2. Copy the Refprop fotran code tpo the "fortran" directory.
-1. Call "make header library" to prepare the files and finally
+3. Call "make header library" to prepare the files.
-2.  call "make install" as root user to copy the files to the right directories.
+4. Use "make install" (as root user) to copy the files to the destination directories.

+You can remove the files again by calling "make uninstall" (as root user).

+## Testing the Installation
-You can remove the files again by calling "make uninstall".
-To compile the test written in C++, call "make cpptest" and the run the executable with "./bin/ex_mix_cpp".
+Please be aware that you need a copy of the Poco framework to compile the C++ test files yourself.
+You can find it at: http://pocoproject.org/ or check the software package manager of your distribution for it.
+To run the test written in C++ you have to adjust the path "REFPROP_PATH_CHAR" in "ex_mix.cpp" to point to the directory where you keep the Refprop fluid files.
+Afterwards you can call "make cpptest" and run the executable with "./bin/ex_mix_cpp </path/to/fluid/files>"

 ## General Remarks
 Please note that you need a working and licensed copy of Refprop in order to use the software provided here.
 This is not a replacement for Refprop.
 You can purchase Refprop at http://www.nist.gov/srd/nist23.cfm